efrecon/sshd-cloudflared/README.md

 The [`Dockerfile`](./Dockerfile) adds just enough packages to make development environments created using this image to be used with the remote extension of VS code.
-If you do not mount your home directory entirely, you will have to create a Docker volume that will be used to store the code for the `vscode-server`.
+You will have to create a Docker volume that will be used to store the code for the `vscode-server` in the container.
 The content of this volume needs to be owned by your user.

 To create and initialise the volume, run the following (and possibly adapt):